maker0101/Todoist_Clone/QUESTIONS.md

 ### 3. useEffect inside a function inside custom hook

 Is it ok to have useEffect inside a function which is inside a custom hook (see `useModal` line 6))?

+### 4. Which datatype to use when no value is available?
+I've noticed that I'm often using empty strings when I have no value that I can set, e.g. in `default-task.js` but many other places as well.

+Would you advice against this and instead recommend to explicitly set null instead?